Sex And Child Trafficking In Canada: What We Know

 The province's action plan can be read in more detail here.

-Many of Canada's Indigenous women are lured off of reserves, but we shouldn't be naive by believing that much of the grooming, recruiting and business isn't conducted on the reserves themselves.
+Many of Canada's Indigenous women are lured off of reserves, but we shouldn't reject the idea that much of the grooming, recruiting and business is conducted on the reserves themselves.
 The assistant executive director of Alberta's Coalition Against Human Trafficking, Sherilyn Trompetter, told the Edmonton Journal in 2007, “We have national trafficking of Canadian women, especially in the aboriginal communities.
 In the prairie provinces, there is a lot of activity going on.
 Girls are being recruited on reserves and brought into the big urban centres like Winnipeg, Saskatoon, Regina, Edmonton and Calgary to work in prostitution.”

 Much of the same can probably be said for some of BC's First Nations reserves.
 Just last year, the Canadian Press touched on a story about a young girl from a remote BC reserve who was perpetually abused from a young age: